E-way Bills Under GST

 The registered person is consignor or consignee or is the recipient of goods before the movement of goods has to Fill Part B in Form GST EWB-01.

-Registered person is consignor or consignee and goods are handed over to transporter of goods before the movement of goods has to Fill Part B and the registered person shall furnish the information relating to the transporter in Part B of Form GST EWB-01.
+The registered person is the consignor or consignee and goods are handed over to the transporter of goods before the movement of goods has to Fill Part B and the registered person shall furnish the information relating to the transporter in Part B of Form GST EWB-01.

 Unregistered Person – E-way bill must be generated even if the supply is made by an unregistered person to a registered person, however, the receiver has to ensure all the compliances are met as if they were the supplier.Transporter – E-way bill must be generated by the transporters carrying goods by road, air, rail, etc. when the supplier has not generated an E-way bill.

 Transporter of goods before movement of goods has to generate an E-way bill on basis of information shared by the registered person in Part A of Form GST EWB-01.

 An unregistered person under GST and recipient is registered - compliance has to be done by a recipient as if he is a supplier.